ProvisionGenie/ProvisionGenie/Docs/LogicApps.md

 ### 5. Welcome Package

-The welcome package adds a url with training material to the General channel of the new team.
+The welcome package adds a url with training material to the General channel of the new team

 ![Welcome Package Overview](media/LogicApps-WelcomePackage.png)